 20.1 In the event of any flight delay or cancellation at your UK or overseas point of departure, the airline is responsible for providing such assistance as is legally required by UK Regulations (EU) No 261/2004 the Denied Boarding Regulations (see below).
 The ferry, tunnel or rail operator is similarly responsible in relation to any delayed or cancelled sea crossing or international rail departure.
-Except where otherwise stated in our brochure or on our website, we regret we cannot provide any assistance in such circumstances other than information and advice to the extent we are in a position to do so.
+Except where otherwise stated on our website or in our documentation, we regret we cannot provide any assistance in such circumstances other than information and advice to the extent we are in a position to do so.

-20.3 If your flight is cancelled or delayed, your flight ticket is downgraded or boarding is denied by your airline, depending on the circumstances, the airline may be required to pay you compensation, refund the cost of your flight and/or provide you with accommodation and/or refreshments under EC Regulation No 261/2004 - the Denied Boarding Regulations 2004.
-Where applicable, you must pursue the airline for the compensation or other payment due to you.
+20.3 If your flight is cancelled, delayed, overbooked or if your flight ticket is downgraded or boarding is denied by your airline, depending on the circumstances, the airline may be required to pay you compensation, refund the cost of your flight and/or provide you with accommodation and/or refreshments under UK Regulations (EU) No 261/2004 the Denied Boarding Regulations .
+Where applicable, you must pursue the airline directly for the compensation or other payment due to you.
 All sums you receive or are entitled to receive from the airline concerned by virtue of these Regulations represent the full amount of your entitlement to compensation or any other payment arising from such cancellation, delay, downgrading or denied boarding.
 This includes any disappointment, distress, inconvenience or effect on any other arrangements.
 The fact a delay may entitle you to cancel your flight does not automatically entitle you to cancel any other arrangements even where those arrangements have been made in conjunction with your flight.
 We have no liability to make any payment to you in relation to the Denied Boarding Regulations or in respect of any flight cancellation or delay, downgrading of any flight ticket or denial of any boarding as the full amount of your entitlement to any compensation or other payment (as dealt with above) is covered by the airline’s obligations under the UK Regulations (EU) No 261/2004 Denied Boarding Regulations.
 If, for any reason, we make any payment to you or a third party which the airline is responsible for in accordance with the Denied Boarding Regulations, you must, when requested, assign to us the rights you have or had to claim the payment in question from the airline.
-If your airline does not comply with these rules you may complain to the Civil Aviation Authority on 020 7453 6888 or by e-mail to email@example.com or see www.caa.co.uk – Referring Your Complaint to the CAA .
+If your airline does not comply with these rules you may complain to the Civil Aviation Authority on +44 (0) 330 033 1972 or see www.caa.co.uk – for further information.

 21.1 We may provide you with information (before departure and/or when you are on tour) about activities and excursions which are available in the area you are visiting.
 We have no involvement in any such activities or excursions which are neither run, supervised, controlled nor endorsed in any way by us.
 They are provided by local operators or other third parties who are entirely independent of us.
-They do not form any part of your contract with us even where we suggest particular operators/other third parties and/or assist you in booking such activities or excursions in any way.
 We cannot accept any liability on any basis in relation to such activities or excursions and the acceptance of liability contained in clause 11.1 of our booking conditions will not apply to them.
-We do not however exclude liability for the negligence of ourselves or our employees resulting in your death or personal injury.

-The information contained on our website, social media channels, in our detailed itineraries, travel requirements documents, pre-departure information, suggested packing lists, and in any other of our documentation, advertising or promotional material is believed correct to the best of our knowledge at the time of printing or publication.
+22.1 The information contained on our website, social media channels, in our detailed itineraries, travel requirements documents, pre-departure information, suggested packing lists, and in any other of our documentation, advertising or promotional material is believed correct to the best of our knowledge at the time of printing or publication.
 However, errors may occasionally occur and information may subsequently change.
 You must therefore ensure you check all details of your chosen holiday (including the price) with us [or your travel agent] at the time of booking and where practical to do so we advise you to independently verify information which is provided for guidance only.